Medieval Art

 Staatliche Museen, Berlin

-The new medieval states were a result of combining the elements of the North with the civilization of Christian Rome.
+The new Medieval states were a result of combining the elements of the North with the civilization of Christian Rome.
 Political relations, which already appeared before the 8th century, culminated under the reign of Charlemagne, the founder of the Germanic empire, the great power of the time.
-Under Charlemagne, art differed little from that of the previous epoch.
-His reign marked a new period in politics development, while the arts continued the antique traditions, with few independent innovations.
-The capital of the new Empire, Aix-la-Chapelle, became a new Rome.
-Generally, the art models were those provided by the Italian Peninsula, mainly from Rome, Ravenna, and perhaps from Milan and its vicinity.
+The Medieval art models were those provided by the Italian Peninsula, mainly from Rome, Ravenna, and perhaps from Milan and its vicinity.
 The former Roman towns of the Rhine provinces also influenced the art.
 This is reflected by the palaces and churches of the Emperor, and in works of sculpture.

-Antique traditions started to fade in the time of Otto I, and by the middle of the 10th century, productions of the old art were given up in favor of more independent creations.
-However, the components of Medieval art did not evolved all in the same manner.
+The components of Middle Ages art did not evolved all in the same manner.
 Painting and sculpture were not relieved instantly from their Byzantine subordination, and they were still restricted to the decoration of furniture, utensils, and manuscripts.

-On the other hand, the architecture of the Middle Ages advanced rapidly.
-In some areas, the changes in art taking place within a single century were more important than thus observable since the time of Justinian.
+The Medieval Romanesque, or Norman Art covers the period between the 10th and 12th century.
 From the horizontally ceiled basilicas of Otto’s reign to the vaulted Romanesque cathedrals of Mainz and Speyer, the advance is constant, and rational.
 In Germany, it resulted in a new style, with a clear plan, a constructive system, and a variety of artistic forms.

 Medieval Art: Giovanni Pisano - Pulpit